-This project is drawn from the adopted study schedule and involves a comprehensive study of fire services provided by the County of San Diego.
-This includes preparing a countywide municipal service review covering County Service Area No. 135.
-The municipal service review will inform a subsequent sphere of influence update and serve to update progress on regionalizing fire protection services in the unincorporated area relative to the Commission's earlier studies and recommendations in the 2000s.
-This also includes exploring the merits of a reorganization to transition governance to a fire protection district model to align with the recent voter-approved amendment to the County Charter memorializing fire protection as a County service responsibility.
+This project is drawn from the adopted study schedule and involves a comprehensive study of fire services provided by the County of San Diego through County Service Area No. 135.
+The municipal service review will inform a subsequent sphere of influence update and is expected to explore the merits of a reorganization to align with the recent voter-approved amendment to the County Charter memorializing fire protection as a County service responsibility.